Why We Fell in Love With Our 1920 Beach Cottage

 community event

-One of the best surprises of all has been the community.
-Before we moved in, several neighbors told us it was like living in a Hallmark movie—and they were right.
+Before we moved in, several neighbors told us it felt like living in a Hallmark movie, and honestly, they weren’t wrong.

 4th of July parade down the street